tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 extensions exist today to allow IGPs (e.g., {{!RFC3630}} and {{!RFC5305}}), and BGP-LS {{!RFC7752}} to advertise such link state reservations.

-When network resource reservations are also slice policy aware, the link state can carry per slice policy state (e.g., reservable bandwidth).
-This allows path computation to take into account the specific network resources available for a slice policy when determining the path for a specific flow.
-In this case, we refer to the process of path placement and path provisioning as slice policy aware TE.
+When network resource reservations are also slice aggregate aware, the link state can carry per slice aggregate state (e.g., reservable bandwidth).
+This allows path computation to take into account the specific network resources available for a slice aggregate when determining the path for a specific flow.
+In this case, we refer to the process of path placement and path provisioning as slice aggregate aware TE.

 # Slice Policy Modes {#SliceModes}

-A slice policy can be used to dictate if the partitioning of the shared network resources amongst multiple slices can be achieved in:
+A slice policy can be used to dictate if the partitioning of the shared network resources amongst multiple slice aggregates can be achieved in:

 {:req: counter="bar" style="format %c)"}